Research Directions

 Traditional teaching methods often lack personalized approaches, but leveraging biometrics can revolutionize education by tailoring learning experiences to individual students' needs.
 By monitoring health-related features and students' behavior through wearables and biometric sensors, educators gain insights into cognitive states such as mental fatigue, engineering interest, and emotions.
 Through innovative computational neuroscience methods and parsimonious Machine Learning (ML) models, educators can extract biologically-relevant insights in real-time.
 This empowers them to provide timely interventions and personalized support to students, enhancing their overall learning experience and well-being.

-- (accepted) Neural Signatures of STEM Learning and Interest in Youth.
+- (2025) Neural Signatures of STEM Learning and Interest in Youth.
 Acta Psychol.

 - (2024) Real-time EEG-based Emotion Recognition for Neurohumanities: Perspectives from PCA and Tree-based Algorithms.
 Front.
 Hum.
 Neurosci.